Rosalita/quo-client/README.md

 # quo-client
-a grpc client to interact with quote server
+using a grpc client to interact with quote server